lazskr/TennisSimulation/README.md

 Step 2: run "./execute" in the terminal to begin the program

-**NOTE:** For the autonomous simulation, please refer to https://www.atptour.com/en/players to get the neccessary statistic (total points won) for the autonomous simulation to run.
-Please use a decimal representation of the value by simply dividing total points won by 100.
+**NOTE:** For the autonomous simulation, please refer to https://www.atptour.com/en/players to get the statistic called total points won (which is represented as a percentage %) for each player as the autonomous simulation relies on this piece of information.

 # Motivation behind this project:
 This project was created to exemplify Objected Oriented Programming in C++.
 Specifically, the four pillars of Object-Oriented Programming can be identified within this project which are: Abstraction, Inheritance, Polymorphism and Encapsulation.